danvk/aoc2023/README.md

 ## Day by day

+### Day 18

+For part 2, the sample has coordinates that go 0-1186328.
+Unless there's a corner with the given y-coordinate, it should contribute the same area as the previous row.
+Something similar holds for x-coordinates, though this might be a little trickier to pull off in practice since you care whether an unspecified square is `-` or `.`.

+Area calculation is _very_ slow! ~30 rows/sec.

+Pick's theorem for sample:

+- Area of polygon = 42
+- Perimeter = 38

+A = i + b/2 - 1
+=> i = A - b/2 + 1
+=> i = 42 - 38/2 + 1
+=> i = 42 - 19 + 1
+=> i = 42 - 18
+=> i = 24

+So that works great!
+I have a ~30 minute process calculating the area that I think will work.
+I'm reluctant to build a new binary while that's running, but this is a great backup in case that gives me the wrong answer.

+part 2: 199993750 + 97873903755970 = 97874103749720

 ### Day 17

 I wish I'd implemented a generic flood fill on a previous day.
 Oh well, now I mostly have it!
 My part 1 solution worked great for part 2.